-He and his wife, Karen, will be leading a small group on a wine tour in Romania in September 2018.
+He and his wife, Karen, will be leading a small group in Romania in August 2019.
 For further information about Romana Cuzacu, who arranges and leads these tailor-made walking and sightseeing tours for small groups in rural Romania, see Ramona's website: www.myromania.com.ro or contact John.

-He will be leading a historical and cultural tour to Romania, including the fortified Saxon churches and cities, the wooden churches of Maramures and the painted churches of Moldavia for Ciceroni Travel from 13 - 23 May 2018.
+He will be leading a historical and cultural tour to Romania, including the fortified Saxon churches and cities and the painted churches of Moldavia for The Arts Society, Newbury in June 2019.

 Details and bookings for Ciceroni tours to Romania from 01869 811167 and www.ciceroni.co.uk.